isc-projects/bind9/doc/design/netmgr.md

 each associated with one networker, and all listening on the same address via `SO_REUSEADDR`.
-(The parent's reference counter is used for all the parent and child sockets together; none are destroyed until there are no remaining referenes to any of tem.)
+(The parent's reference counter is used for all the parent and child sockets together; none are destroyed until there are no remaining references to any of tem.)

 ## TCP listening